 - Personal goals: I had some personal goals not specific to 2016.

 - Buy an old plantation and fix it up.

 How did I do on my rental property goal for 2016?

 I bought zero rental properties in 2016!
 I wanted to buy 10 rentals in 2016 to catch up on my goal to buy 100 rentals by 2023.
-However, buying rentals in Colorado has become impossible if I want to come close to cash flowing like I did in the past.
-I did look at buying rentals in another state, and even went to Florida to check out a couple of markets.
-I liked the markets, but never bought anything in the area.
-I have developed some new goals that involve local investing in Colorado, but not with single family rentals.
+However, buying rentals in Colorado has become impossible if I want to come close to cash flowing as I did in the past.
+I did look at buying rentals in another state and even went to Florida to check out a couple of markets.
+I liked the markets but never bought anything in the area.
+I have developed some new goals that involve local investing in Colorado, but not with single-family rentals.
 I do not feel bad for missing my goal by so much, because I did not want to force bad investments.
 I even sold a couple of rentals that I thought were not performing as they should.
 I have some new and exciting plans regarding rentals for 2017 that involve local investing again.

 - I ended up refinancing some of my rentals, but not as many as I hoped too.